jp0x1/jp0x1.github.io/src/content/blog/csctf-2024.md

 ## Sandbox

 ### Baby Pybash

+>I made a very secure bash terminal in Python.
+I don't think anyone can break in!

 So we enter a "python bash jail" where we are restricted from certain characters in input to make commands.
 Let's analyze the source code to see what we are missing.